 And then there’s Mia.
 She is badass, she is fierce, she is sarcastic.
 And she is flawed.
 Her moral compass is still there, but you’re never *quite* sure she is going to listen to it.
 Be prepared for moments of “oh no, Mia, what have you done?” while gaping at the text before you or staring into the void.
 In other words: I love her.

 Seriously, this book has me questioning my own sanity.
 Am I a normal person, a decent human being, for loving this much bloodshed and violence?
 I thought I was a nice girl, but apparently I love it when people stab each other…?
 Help?

-One small note: this series is officially labeled as Young Adult and while I don’t disagree with that, I can also see why some people feel it should be labeled as New Adult instead.
-YA implies it’s suited for 12-year olds and with all this sex and violence, it might be a bit too much?
-Not saying that younger teens shouldn’t read this book or anything.
-Personally, I think I would’ve loved it when I was that age.
+One small note: this series is often labeled as Young Adult and while the main character is indeed in the typical age range for YA, this is *NOT* YA.
+Jay Kristoff repeatedly stresses this on his Twitter.
+YA implies it’s suited for 12-year olds and with all this sex and violence, it will probably be too much.
+Not saying that younger teens shouldn’t be allowed to read this book or anything.
+It all depends on the reader, there might be 14-year olds who can handle this, there might be 20-year olds who can’t.
 But it’s something you might want to consider before picking it up for yourself or giving it to a younger family member.